Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks: Experiments

-We evaluate the impact of contextual embeddings (\textbf{addressing Q1}) using the binary link prediction task, which has been widely used to study the structure-preserving properties of node embeddings~\cite{zhang2018link,chen2018pme}.
-To predict the link between two given nodes $v_i$ and $v_j$, we compute the similarity by $f(v_i, v_j) = \sigma(h_i^T\cdot h_j)$~\cite{abu2018watch}, where $h_i$ and $h_j$ are embeddings of $v_i$ and $v_j$, respectively.
+We evaluate the impact of contextual embeddings using the binary link prediction task, which has been widely used to study the structure-preserving properties of node embeddings~\cite{zhang2018link,chen2018pme}.

-Table~\ref{tab:f1-score} provides the link prediction results of different methods on five datasets using {micro-F1 score}.
-The prediction scores for $\ourSystem$ are reported by from the context subgraph that produces the largest similarity score for validation set from multiple randomly generated contexts.
-Compared to the state-of-the-art methods, we observe that $\ourSystem$ significantly outperforms both static and contextual embedding learning methods by 11.95\% and 26.9\% in F1-score, respectively.
-Static methods perform better than relation based contextual learning methods.
-We attribute this to the ability of static learning methods to capture the connectivity patterns in the global network, however the relation based contextual learning (GATNE-T and CompGCN) limit their contextualization by overly emphasizing the impact of relations on nodes.
-These results indicate that the generated contexts are able to provide sufficient contextual information for link prediction between node pairs and further lead to the translation of the global embeddings to the localized contextual embeddings.
+Table~\ref{tab:f1-score} provides the link prediction results of different methods on five datasets using micro-F1 score and AUCROC.
+The prediction scores for $\ourSystem$ are reported from the context subgraph generation strategy (shortest path or random) that produces the best score for each dataset on the validation set.
+Compared to the state-of-the-art methods, we observe that $\ourSystem$ significantly outperforms both static and contextual embedding learning methods by 11.95\% and 25.57\% on average in F1-score, respectively.
+We attribute static methods superior performance, compared to relation based contextual learning methods (such as GATNE-T, RGCN, and CompGCN), to the ability of capturing global network connectivity patterns.
+Relation based contextual learning methods limit node contextualization by emphasizing the impact of relations on nodes.
+We outperform all methods on F1-score, including asp2vec, a cluster-aspect based contextualization method.
+Asp2vec achieves a marginally better AUCROC score on Freebase, but $\ourSystem$ achieves a better F1-score.

-\textbf{Effect of Contextual Translation on Link Prediction (\textbf{addressing Q2}):} Figure \ref{fig:distribution_of_similarity_main} provides the distribution of similarity scores for both positive and negative edges obtained by $\ourSystem$ on Amazon and Twitter datasets.
-We compare our embeddings against the embeddings produced by node2vec~\cite{grover2016node2vec} which is one of the best performing static embedding methods in Table \ref{tab:f1-score}.
-We observe that for static embeddings produced by node2vec, the distribution of similarity scores across positive and negative edges overlaps significantly on both datasets.
-On the contrary, $\ourSystem$ increases the margin between the distributions of positive and negative edges significantly.
-Effectively, it brings the embeddings of nodes in positive edges closer and shifts the nodes in negative edges further away in the low-dimensional space.
-This indicates that the generated subgraphs provide informative contexts during link prediction and enhance embeddings such that it improves the discriminative capability of both positive and negative node-pairs.
+$\ourSystem$ outperforms asp2vec on all other datasets (in F1-score and AUCROC measure), improving F1-score for DBLP by 13\% owing to its ability to learn important metapaths without explicit specification.
+These results indicate that subgraph based contextualization is highly effective and is a strong candidate for advancing the state-of-the-art for link prediction in a graph network.